 Atherosclerosis leads to heart attacks Acute Coronary Syndromes (Heart Attack; Myocardial Infarction; Unstable Angina) Acute coronary syndromes result from a sudden blockage in a coronary artery.
-This blockage causes unstable angina or heart attack (myocardial infarction), depending on the location and amount... read more and strokes Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more .
+This blockage causes unstable angina or a heart attack (myocardial infarction), depending on the location and amount... read more and strokes Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more .
 Atherosclerosis is between 2 and 4 times more common and tends to occur at a younger age in people with diabetes than in people who do not have diabetes.

 People with diabetes often develop bacterial and fungal infections typically of the skin and mouth.
 When the levels of glucose in the blood are high, white blood cells cannot effectively fight infections.
 Any infection that develops tends to be more severe and takes longer to resolve in people with diabetes.
 Sometimes, an infection is the first sign of diabetes.

 People with diabetes are also particularly likely to have ulcers and infections of the feet and legs because of poor circulation to the skin.
 Too often, these wounds heal slowly or not at all.
 When wounds do not heal, they typically become infected and this can result in gangrene Gas Gangrene Gas gangrene is a life-threatening infection of muscle tissue caused mainly by the anaerobic bacteria Clostridium perfringens and several other species of clostridia.
-Gas gangrene can develop... read more (tissue death) and bone infection (osteomyelitis Osteomyelitis Osteomyelitis is a bone infection usually caused by bacteria, mycobacteria, or fungi.
+Gas gangrene can... read more (tissue death) and bone infection (osteomyelitis Osteomyelitis Osteomyelitis is a bone infection usually caused by bacteria, mycobacteria, or fungi.
 Bacteria, mycobacteria, or fungi can infect bones by spreading through the bloodstream or, more often, by... read more ).
 Amputation of the foot or part of the leg may be needed.

 Damage to the blood vessels of the eye can cause loss of vision (diabetic retinopathy Diabetic Retinopathy Diabetic retinopathy is damage to the retina (the transparent, light-sensitive structure at the back of the eye) as a result of diabetes.
 Blood vessels in the retina can leak blood and fluid... read more ).
 Laser surgery can seal the leaking blood vessels of the eye and prevent permanent damage to the retina.
-Sometimes, other forms of surgery or injectable drugs may be used.
+Sometimes, other forms of surgery or injectable medications may be used.
 Therefore, people with diabetes should have yearly eye examinations to check for early signs of damage.

 It is common for people with diabetes to also have fatty liver disease Fatty Liver Fatty liver is an abnormal accumulation of certain fats (triglycerides) inside liver cells.
 People with fatty liver may feel tired or have mild abdominal discomfort but otherwise have no symptoms... read more , in which abnormal fat deposits collect in the liver.
 Fatty liver disease can sometimes progress to more serious liver disease including cirrhosis Cirrhosis of the Liver Cirrhosis is the widespread distortion of the liver's internal structure that occurs when a large amount of normal liver tissue is permanently replaced with nonfunctioning scar tissue.
 The scar... read more .
 Doctors diagnose liver problems if liver blood tests are abnormal and confirm the diagnosis with a liver biopsy Biopsy of the Liver Doctors can obtain a sample of liver tissue during exploratory surgery, but more often they obtain a sample by inserting a hollow needle through the person's skin and into the liver.
 This type... read more .
-Losing weight, good control of blood sugar levels, and treatment of high cholesterol Dyslipidemia Dyslipidemia is a high level of lipids (cholesterol, triglycerides, or both) or a low high-density lipoprotein (HDL) cholesterol level.
+Losing weight, maintaining good control of blood sugar levels, and treating high cholesterol Dyslipidemia Dyslipidemia is a high level of lipids (cholesterol, triglycerides, or both) or a low high-density lipoprotein (HDL) cholesterol level.
 Lifestyle, genetics, disorders (such as low thyroid hormone... read more can be helpful.

 The kidneys can malfunction, resulting in chronic kidney disease Chronic Kidney Disease Chronic kidney disease is a slowly progressive (months to years) decline in the kidneys’ ability to filter metabolic waste products from the blood.
 Major causes are diabetes and high blood pressure... read more that may require dialysis Dialysis Dialysis is an artificial process for removing waste products and excess fluids from the body, a process that is needed when the kidneys are not functioning properly.
 There are a number of reasons... read more or kidney transplantation Kidney Transplantation Kidney transplantation is the removal of a healthy kidney from a living or recently deceased person and then its transfer into a person with end-stage kidney failure.
 (See also Overview of Transplantation... read more .
 Doctors usually check the urine of people with diabetes for abnormally high levels of protein (albumin), which is an early sign of kidney damage.
-At the earliest sign of kidney complications, people are often given drugs that slow the progression of kidney damage, for example, sodium-glucose co-transporter-2 (SGLT2) inhibitors (drugs that increase glucose secretion in the urine), angiotensin-converting enzyme (ACE) inhibitors, or angiotensin II receptor blockers (ARBs).
+At the earliest sign of kidney complications, people are often given medications that slow the progression of kidney damage, for example, sodium-glucose co-transporter-2 (SGLT2) inhibitors (medications that increase glucose secretion in the urine), angiotensin-converting enzyme (ACE) inhibitors, or angiotensin II receptor blockers (ARBs).